Tim-Liam-Hill/CFGNullableFirstFollow/README.md

 A helper program that, given a Context Free Grammar, calculates the Nullable, First and Follow sets for each non-terminal.

+This project has now evolved a bit: It includes code copied over from my NFAtoDFA converter.
+The idea is to create a SLR table for a given CFG, because that is very useful for the programming language I am creating.

+Yes, I could have used ANTLR or something similar but I wanted to do this myself for fun.
+Yay.

 ## Input format

 The input should be a Context free grammar in which: